Frances has many years' experience writing about exhibitions in art galleries and museums.

-Balenciaga: Shaping Fashion, an exhibition at London's V&A Museum, celebrates the work of Cristobel Balenciaga.

-Balenciaga: Shaping Fashion looks especially at the designer's output from the 1950s and 60s, which many design historians regard as being his most creative and exciting period.
+Balenciaga: Shaping Fashion, an exhibition at London's V&A Museum, celebrated the work of Cristobel Balenciaga.
+The exhibition focused on the designer's output from the 1950s and '60s, which many design historians regard as being his most creative and exciting period.

-The exhibition features more than 120 items, many shown side-by-side with x-rays revealing hitherto unseen design secrets.
-The show features garments by designers who worked with Balenciaga as well as items designed by modern-day designers who look to him for their inspiration.
-The display is enhanced by animated patterns and short films showing design processes uncovering the hidden details that make this designer's work so extraordinary.
+The exhibition featured more than 120 items, many shown side-by-side with x-rays revealing hitherto unseen design secrets.
+The show also featured garments by designers who worked with Balenciaga as well as items designed by modern-day designers who look to him for their inspiration.
+The display was enhanced by animated patterns and short films showing design processes uncovering the hidden details that make this designer's work so extraordinary.

-Speaking recently Cassie Davies-Strodder described Cristobal Balenciaga as: “one of the most influential fashion designers of the 20th century.”
+Speaking recently, Cassie Davies-Strodder described Cristobal Balenciaga as “one of the most influential fashion designers of the 20th century.”
 Highly respected by contemporaries such as Coco Chanel and Hubert de Givenchy, he was renowned for his adventurous use of fabric and innovative cutting.
-Known as “the master” of haute couture, he set the tone for late 20th century fashion.
-He introduced the tunic, the sack, the 'baby doll' and the shift dress, all styles that remain popular in various forms today.
+Known as “the master” of haute couture, he set the tone for late 20th-century fashion.
+He introduced the tunic, the sack, the 'baby doll', and the shift dress, all styles that remain popular in various forms today.

-Following the success of the San Sebastian fashion house, Balenciaga opened a second fashion house in Paris on the Avenue George V. He remained in Paris for the remainder of his fifty-year career, but always maintained strong links to Spain, where he established a sister label under the name Eisa.
+Following the success of the San Sebastian fashion house, Balenciaga opened a second fashion house in Paris on the Avenue George V. He remained in Paris for the remainder of his fifty-year career, but he always maintained strong links to Spain, where he established a sister label under the name Eisa.

 Highlights of the Exhibition